Model Code of Conduct for Legislative Staff

 Section 4.
 This code is intended to support the sense of personal responsibility that legislative staff members feel for their own actions.
 Reasonable people may disagree on the particulars of a code of conduct for legislative staff.
 The circumstances of life and work present conflicts and hard choices.
 Legislative staff members have the ultimate responsibility to make the day-to-day judgments necessary for this code to guide their service to the state legislature.

-Article 1--General Principles of Conduct
+Article 1.
+General Principles of Conduct for Legislative Staff

 Comment: As employees of the government, staff members have placed their talents and efforts in the service of the common good.
 As stewards of public resources, staff members are responsible for ensuring that these resources are used to promote the public good, not their own private good.